Julia, A-Level graduate

 It’s difficult to choose because I like all of them.
 They all combine the things that I like.
 They were always my favourite subjects at school too – in Russia and in England.

-Julia was recently accepted onto the Global Governance programme at Tor Vergata University in Rome, Italy.
+Julia focused her applications on Italian universities, and was happy to be accepted onto her dream degree – Global Governance at Tor Vergata University in Rome.

 When I found out that I had been accepted to my dream university, Tor Vergata, I could not stop jumping and crying for almost 15 minutes!
 In my childhood, I remember watching American films with teenagers’ reactions to university acceptance letters.
 At the time, I did not think this would ever happen to me, but, fortunately, it did.
 I cannot describe how happy I feel about being accepted to this specific university for this course, which focuses on international relations and global economics.
 After all of the research, interviews and hard work, I can now finally proceed to study something that I really love and make my bachelor degree useful to my future career.